Atlanta Yoga Class Schedule – Ashtanga Vinyasa Yoga and Yoga Therapy

 These classes may be taken individually or you may use your class card:

 - Ashtanga Foundations: Tuesdays at 7:30 p.m. and Thursdays at 7:30 p.m.
-This is our entry level class.
-If you are new to Atlanta Yoga please begin here.
-This class covers the foundations of the Ashtanga Vinyasa Yoga system.
-Students will work to develop a frame for movement and meditative concentration while exploring the foundational asanas (sun salutations and foundational standing and seated formations) and essential breathing techniques (pranayama).
+Foundations classes are the next step after beginners’ classes.
+Refine technique, begin to explore the structures of subtle energy flows in the body, significant connections between mind and body, and more.
 Foundations classes also serve as a space for seasoned practitioners to refine their movement and mindfulness technique in between full primary and second series practices.

-- Ashtanga Primary Series: Wednesdays at 8:00 p.m.
+- Ashtanga Primary Series: Sundays at 10:00 a.m.
 This class is open to all practitioners at Atlanta Yoga.
 We will work through the asanas of the primary series in a steady flow interweaving technique.
 This class is sometimes Intermediate Series, group dependent.

 Series Course Offerings: